-Uterine Evacuation in Crisis Settings with Medications is an introductory or refresher course for clinicians with reproductive health background.
-The audience for this training is clinical service providers who meet established pre-requisites regarding reproductive health care knowledge and skills but may or may not be trained in use of mifepristone and/or misoprostol for uterine evacuation.
+Uterine Evacuation in Crisis Settings with Medications and Manual Vacuum Aspiration is a refresher course for clinicians already familiar with intrauterine procedures, including manual vacuum aspiration (MVA), and who meet established pre-requisites regarding reproductive health care knowledge and skills but may or may not be trained in use of mifepristone and/or misoprostol for uterine evacuation.
 Course components include discussion and activities to promote sustainability for onsite uterine evacuation services.
 The course also provides ways to address ongoing training needs in crisis settings that have high staff turnover.
-This course is intended for in-person workshops in crisis settings with limited resources.
+It is intended for in-person workshops in crisis settings with limited resources.